Hotmoka/hotmoka/tutorial/Takamaka.md

 > possibly with an `OutOfGasError`.
 This code could be used for
 > a DOS attack to a Hotmoka node.
 Although this code cannot be written in Java,
 > it is well possible to write it directly, with a bytecode editor,
-> and submit it to a Hotmoka node.
+> and submit it to a Hotmoka node, that will reject it.

 19. if a method or constructor is annotated as `@ThrowsException`, then it is public;